For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Better still, startups are actually really keen to hear from applicants from different academic and employment backgrounds, as having a diverse set of skills can bring a lot to a small business.

-Doing a couple of short online courses such as basic HTML coding and Inbound Marketing (both of which you can do for free) will demonstrate you have an interest in how small businesses work, and as such will look pretty impressive on your CV if you're applying to startups.
+Doing a couple of short online courses such as basic HTML coding and Inbound Marketing (both of which you can do for free) will demonstrate you have an interest in how small businesses work.
+This will look pretty impressive on your CV if you're applying to startups.

 And if you're really keen, you could always go one step further and start your own business!